PanatdaCatlin/personal-blog/README.md

 ## Description

 A static blog webpage.
 This project will demonstrate how Flexbox works together with CSS grid.
-Only using purely HTML, CSS, CSS Grid, Flexbox.
-Design process including HTML Responsive Web Design, Moblie First Design, prototyping and mockups.
+Using purely HTML, CSS, CSS Grid, and Flexbox.
+Design process includes HTML Responsive Web Design, Moblie First Design, prototyping and mockups.

 ## Mock-Up Samples